dothenghia/Codefident/README.md

 ### Mark Lines as Reviewed

-- Select lines in the editor and mark them as "Reviewed"
+- Select lines in the editor and toggle them as "Reviewed"
 - Marked lines are highlighted with a customizable background color
-- Unmark lines when needed
 - Access via right-click context menu or Command Palette

 ### Mark Files as Reviewed

-- Mark entire files as "Reviewed"
+- Toggle the file as "Reviewed"
 - Files marked as reviewed show a checkmark (✓) in the Explorer view
 - Access via right-click in Explorer or Command Palette

+### Other Operations

+- Remove all line marks in the current file
+- Reset all line marks across the entire project
+- Reset all file marks across the entire project

 ### Available Commands

 All commands are accessible through the Command Palette (Ctrl+Shift+P / Cmd+Shift+P):

-- `Line Marker: Mark Selected Lines` - Mark selected lines as reviewed
+- `Toggle Line Mark` - Mark/Unmark the selected lines as reviewed
-- `Line Marker: Unmark Selected Lines` - Remove review marks from selected lines
-- `Line Marker: Mark File as Reviewed` - Mark the current file as reviewed
+- `Toggle File Mark` - Mark/Unmark the current file as reviewed
-- `Line Marker: Unmark File` - Remove the reviewed mark from the current file
+- `Remove All Line Marks` - Remove all marked lines in the current file
-- `Line Marker: Clear All Marked Files` - Clear all file-level review marks
+- `Reset All File Marks in Project` - Remove all marked files in the current workspace
-- `Line Marker: Clear All Line Marks in This File` - Clear all line-level marks in the current file
+- `Reset All Line Marks in Project` - Remove all line markings across all files in the workspace

 ### State Persistence